Saikarthik-Ramakrishnan/ca-fpga-engine/hardware/README.md

   not move on the swap and follows the new rule from the next generation.
   3/3.
-- `test_rule_loader.py`: both guards above, checked against the real `seed_loader` instance rather than a model of it, plus byte order, reset default, noise rejection and timeout recovery.
+- `test_rule_loader.py`: both guards above, checked against the real `seed_loader` instance itself, plus byte order, reset default, noise rejection and timeout recovery.
 6/6.
 - `test_cellnet_rules.py`: the chip through real pins only.
 Rule over the wire then a seed; rule changed mid-run with no reseed; rule survived a